Alexander Buzgalin

-Alexander Vladimirovich Buzgalin (in Russian: Александр Владимирович Бузгалин) is a Russian Marxist.
-He is a professor at the Moscow State University and the coordinator of the Social Movement "Alternatives".
-He is a member of the Organizing Committee of the Russian Social Forums.
+Alexander Vladimirovich Buzgalin (Александр Владимирович Бузгалин; 19 July 1954 – 18 October 2023) was a Russian Marxist.
+He was a professor at the Moscow State University and the coordinator of the Social Movement "Alternatives".
+He was a member of the Organizing Committee of the Russian Social Forums.

+Biography

-At the Moscow State University he is on the Faculty of Economics, and is the Chair of Economic Theory and Political Economy.
-He is chief editor of "Alternatives" quarterly journal, head of the Center (research group) on "Knowledge Economy" Department of Political Economics, Head of Socio-Economics Department of Political Economics and Center "Knowledge Society."
-Director of the Institute of Socio-Economics Moscow Finance and Law University, member of the Editorial Board of a number of domestic and international journals, etc. Buzgalin is 1st Deputy Chairman of the Standing Organizing Committee of the Moscow Economic Forum; Coordinator of Polit-Economy Association of the CIS countries; 1st Deputy Chairman of the Public Movement "Education for All."
+At the Moscow State University, Buzgalin was on the Faculty of Economics, and was the Chair of Economic Theory and Political Economy.
+He was chief editor of "Alternatives" quarterly journal, head of the Center (research group) on "Knowledge Economy" Department of Political Economics, Head of Socio-Economics Department of Political Economics and Center "Knowledge Society."
+Director of the Institute of Socio-Economics Moscow Finance and Law University, member of the Editorial Board of a number of domestic and international journals, etc. Buzgalin was 1st Deputy Chairman of the Standing Organizing Committee of the Moscow Economic Forum; Coordinator of Polit-Economy Association of the CIS countries; 1st Deputy Chairman of the Public Movement "Education for All."

-He is the author of more than 350 publications, including 26 monographs and more than 100 articles published in Russian scientific journals (on "Economic Issues", "Problems of Philosophy".)
+Buzgalin was the author of more than 350 publications, including 26 monographs and more than 100 articles published in Russian scientific journals (on "Economic Issues", "Problems of Philosophy".)

 Books authored or co-authored by Buzgalin include: